lubuntu-team/manual/source/3/3.2/3.2.19/screensaver.rst

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.

 To change to get even more settings on your screensaver use the :guilabel:`Advanced` tab.
+To change images in your screensaver change settings in :guilabel:`Image Manipulation` heading.

+.. image:: screensaver-advanced.png

+To change the settings for how to make your screen blank change the :guilabel:`Blanking` settings.
 To have your screen fade to black when blanking check the :guilabel:`Fade to Black when Blanking` checkbox.
 To have your screen fade back in from screen blanking check the :guilabel:`Fade from Black When Unblanking`.
 To change how fast your screen fades change the :guilabel:`Fade Duration` field.

-.. image:: screensaver-advanced.png

 Version
 -------